 - Approval of Employment Pass Applications are subject to the Ministry of Manpower’s discretion based on current eligibility criteria and government initiatives.

 - Our application service fee for one Dependant Pass (enabling spouse to live in Singapore for the validity of main applicant’s pass) is $500 (excluding government fees).

 - For the provision of our nominee authorised representative, there is a S$2,000** refundable security deposit to be paid up front.
 This security deposit will be refunded when you no longer require our local authorised representative service.

-from S$3,900 to S$5,000.
-For financial services sector, the minimum qualifying salary is S$5,000 with effect from 1 December 2020.
-The same will be raised in tandem for older and more experienced candidates have been raised correspondingly and will remain around double the minimum qualifying salary for the youngest applicants.
+from S$3,900 to S$4,500.
+For financial services sector, the minimum qualifying salary is $5,000 with effect from 1 December 2020.
+The qualifying salaries for older and more experienced candidates have been raised correspondingly and will remain around double the minimum qualifying salary for the youngest applicants.

 A foreign company that is interested in setting up a branch office in Singapore will usually engage a professional services firm to assist it with the branch registration and to act as a contact point for any clarifications required by the approving authorities.
 Please contact us if you are interested in registering a Branch Office in Singapore.